-Coinciding with the centenary of Joan Eardley’s birth this course will explore how Eardley’s powerful and expressive paintings have made Eardley a ‘painter’s painter’.
+This course will explore how Joan Eardley’s powerful and expressive paintings have made Eardley a ‘painter’s painter’.
 During Eardley’s life, she produced a prolific body of work which remains an inspiration for artists today.
 Radical in her approach to both living and working, Eardley’s depictions of wild seas and expressive landscapes, as well as her deep connection to place, resonate with us here in Cornwall.

 Inspired by her contemporaries in American Abstract Expressionism, Eardley integrated the freedom that this movement encapsulated in her approach to painting.
 Whether Eardley depicted the street scenes of Glasgow or the vast expanses of sea and sky in Catterline, her paintings remain unique and arresting to this day.